softcite/software-mentions/doc/usage_scenario_and_requirements.md

     "descriptions": {"en": {"language": "en", "value": "reference management software for formatting lists of references"}},
 ```

-- a set of alias, which are synonyms to reference the entity, in different languages
+- a set of alias, which are synonyms usable to refer to the entity, in different languages,

 - a set of claims, each claims being a proposition associated to a property for characterizing the entity.
 The property is introduced by a prefix P. The value of the claim is defined by a type and a a datavalue structure as illustrated bellow: